Uncertain times seem to be the running theme for the past few years.

 Let’s dive into three ways to manage your investments during these uncertain times.

 Dollar-Cost Averaging is the practice of investing the same amount of money into stocks on a regular basis.

 If you’ve ever had a percentage of your salary taken straight from your paycheck and deposited into your 401K through work, this is the same as Dollar Cost Averaging.
 You are investing the same amount every time you get paid.

 Dollar-Cost Averaging is one of the best ways to invest in stocks because it happens independently of the market value.
 That means sometimes, like now, you’re going to be buying stocks at a much lower cost because the market is lower.

 That does mean you will continue to buy stocks at higher costs when the market goes up, but that doesn’t matter.

-The stock market generally goes up over time even with downturns or crashes like we’re seeing now.
-You will always be making money on your stocks in the long-term as long as you keep investing.
+The stock market almost always goes up over time even with downturns or crashes like we’re seeing now.
+You will always be making money on your stocks in the long term as long as you keep investing.

 Don’t let the current market trends discourage you from continuing to pour money into your investments.
 Continue putting the same amount in on a regular basis using Dollar Cost Averaging.

 With the market being lower, now is an even better time to increase the amount you’re investing on a monthly basis if you can swing it.

 In another ten years when the market is at an all-time high, you’ll be glad you did.